 For his proposals at Science Retail, Andy’s solution is a balance of “keeping it real & keeping the basic formalities of a business proposal.”
 In other words, use the same casual-meets-formal tone you would use in their office during a meeting.

 There is one exception: Even if you’ve cracked jokes with your potential client, keep humor out of your proposal.
 As Andy explained, this is because you never know who is reading the proposal.
 Often it gets passed from a business owner to other employees, spouses, and even friends.
 A joke that lands well with your client may fall flat with somebody else.

-Step 5: Sending Your Proposal & Follow Up
+Step 5: Send Your Proposal & Follow Up

 If you’ve written a proposal before, you know the work is hardly over after you click “send.”
 Following up with a client to give them a reminder and to answer questions is a key part of the proposal process.